Nishiazabu Shangu

 🇭🇰🇨🇳 Chinese / 📍 Nishi-Azabu

 Japanese chef Hiroaki Arishima has been cooking Chinese food for over 34 years, perhaps most notably earning Sense at the Mandarin Oriental Tokyo a Michelin Star in 2013.
 In 2021 he relaunched Shangu, which was previously located a short distance away in Roppongi.
 It was on my radar since then but a Chinese restaurant in Japan open for simultaneous start omakase dinner only at JPY 28,000 ticked all my "no" boxes.
 From November 2022 they started lunch service with a choice of two 8-course course menus priced at JPY 5,500 and JPY 8,800.
 The 5k lunch was dropped for most of 2024 but eventually brought back.
-My two visits have been for the 5k and 8k lunch.It's a great space: a super-long counter, windows the length and breadth of the room, carpeted, upholstered chairs, a view of the chefs at work if you're lucky, Nicola Bergman flowers and a Gustav Klimt in the WC.
-A private room is available for hire as well.
+My three visits have been for lunch.

-The structure of the course was the same on both visits but most dishes were substantially different and no two dishes were exactly the same.
+The structure of the course was the same on my first two visits but most dishes were substantially different and no two dishes were exactly the same.
 My favourite dish was probably the 5th dish on visit #1: fried lettuce with hoshi kaibashira, enoki and oyster sauce.
 My least favourite was the wagyu shabu shabu on visit #2.
 Ironically, these were, respectively, possibly the cheapest and most expensive dishes of all the dishes I've had at Shangu.
 The first an umami bomb of Cantonese-like flavours.
 The second, over-refined, the dominant flavours being the taste of marbled beef and an acidic shoyu broth.
 The char siu in the three-meat cold starter is probably the weakest of the three meats, but the chicken and pork neck somewhat make up for it.
 The last savoury dish is fried Jasmine rice: minced pork on visit #1 and shirasu, umeboshi, shiso and yukari on visit #2 (too Japanese for me second time).
 Desserts are made by a specialist pastry chef who previously worked at Pièce Montée in Ginza.
 A Dekopon, white chocolate, custard and biscuit tart on visit #1 was superb.
 Less to my preference was a mango pudding on visit #2 but it was high quality, large and had a surprise element of coconut mousse.
 Both meals ended with tea and a take on a warm Taiwanese castella.
 I wasn't expecting desserts of this quality in a Chinese restaurant.

 Menus are presented in Chinese, Japanese and English.
 Chef Arishima can speak a few words of English but on visit #1 the restaurant manager had excellent English and was able to properly introduce all the dishes.
 On visit #2 it was someone else who had very little English.
 Annoyingly, the chef resorted to attempting to introduce each dish again, sometimes once I'd already started eating it.
 Worse than that, the restaurant was less busy second time and both the chef and waiter were watching me while I ate.
 The chef wanted feedback on every dish, at one point almost standing over me until I tasted the next dish.